Hudson Intelligence conducts comprehensive asset searches to facilitate the enforcement of judgments.

 The focus of a comprehensive personal asset investigation includes:

-- Business Interests, Shell Corporations and Limited Liability Companies
+(Including Shell Corporations and Special-Purpose Limited Liability Companies)

-When dealing with debtors who are financially sophisticated, more intensive investigative avenues can be pursued, such as identification of personal trusts and offshore accounts, or tracing fraudulent transfers to associates or family members.
-We can also identify current employment for garnishment of wages.
+When dealing with debtors who are financially sophisticated, more intensive investigative avenues can be pursued, such as identification of offshore accounts.

 Finding Financial Accounts